cow-snake/nikke-mg/docs/raids.md

 Building teams that favor elemental damage is necessary because elemental damage is a big contributing factor in gaining higher scores.

 Keep in mind that you might need to learn some of the boss’ mechanics before building teams.
-You might encounter an easy mode boss that does need healer in the team, or you might come across a difficult boss that needs you to bring certain Nikke weapon/skill types to beat it with.
+You might encounter an easy mode boss that doesn’t need a healer in the team, or you might come across a difficult boss that needs you to bring certain Nikke weapon/skill types to beat it with.

 **Challenge Mode**